nebari-dev/nebari/docs/source/user_guide/environments.md

 [extra dependencies](./faq.md/#whats-included-in-the-user-environment-if-a-user-wants-to-use-dask)
 to maintain version compatibility between the Dask client and server.

-We are working towards developing an extension within jupyterlab for editing these environments but it is not complete at the moment.
+We are working towards developing an extension within JupyterLab for editing these environments, but it is not complete at the moment.
 Follow [gator](https://github.com/mamba-org/gator) for progress on this extension.